bait509-ubc/BAIT509/class_meetings/cm05-trees.md

 - The one that gives the least mean squared error.

+# Partitioning of predictor space

+How does a stump partition the predictor space?

 # Trees

 Notice that a tree is just a bunch of stumps!